EnzymeAD/Enzyme/content/getting_started/CallingEnzyme.md

 ## Generating LLVM

 To begin, let's create a simple code `test.c` we want to differentiate.
-Enzyme will replace any calls to functions whose names start as "\_\_enzyme\_autodiff" with calls to the corresponding For now, let's ignore the details of Enzyme's calling convention/ABI which are described in detail [here](/getting_started/calling_convention)
+Enzyme will replace any calls to functions whose names contain "\_\_enzyme\_autodiff" with calls to the corresponding For now, let's ignore the details of Enzyme's calling convention/ABI which are described in detail [here](/getting_started/CallingConvention)

 ```c
 // test.c